0

 Colorado NetDMR training webinar

-Click the link HERE and register for one of our NetDMR training webinars.
+Register for one of our NetDMR training webinars.
 Our training is strongly recommended for anyone who will not be personally guided by someone who is familiar with the best ways to use NetDMR.
 There are numerous pitfalls in this system that are easy to stumble into and many ways of doing things that may work under some circumstances but that will eventually get you into trouble.
 You will not save any time by trying to figure this system out on your own.

 Our training is designed to provide you with the most effective ways of doing what you need to do.
 You will also learn how to confirm that you have met your discharge data reporting requirements and more importantly know when things have gone sideways so that you can ask for help or resolve the issue yourself.

-We offer two NetDMR training classes per month, on the 2nd and 3rd Fridays from 9-Noon.
+We offer two NetDMR training classes per month, on the 2nd and 3rd Fridays from 9 to Noon.
 The class is offered through a Zoom meeting.
 The class is about 2/3 hands-on actually doing what you need to do, and 1/3, a description of and info about how to use the guidance and procedural documents that we provide to you with a copy of after class.
 The class schedule is found in the pick list at the top of the form that you must fill out and submit to register for one of our classes.

 #FFFFFF